Regional variation: United States

-Affiliates may, from time to time, opt out of network programs to air special programming of local interest (such as coverage of sports or local celebrations); affiliation contracts typically contain restrictions on how often this can be done, and may require the displaced programming to be pre-empted to either a sister station, digital subchannel, or different timeslot (such as during the late-night hours or on a different night) as compensation.
-In the past, Westinghouse Broadcasting was known for pre-empting network programming on its stations for its own in-house programming; when reaching a major affiliation deal with CBS in 1994 (as part of a larger re-alignment of broadcast television triggered by Fox's acquisition of New World Communications), the company agreed to cease this practice and carry all CBS network programming in-pattern with no preemptions.
-Westinghouse would later acquire CBS outright.
+Affiliates may, from time to time, opt out of network programs to air special programming of local interest, such as coverage of sports or local celebrations.
+Affiliation contracts typically contain restrictions on how often this can be done, and may require the displaced programming to be pre-empted to either a sister station, digital subchannel, or different time slot, such as during the late-night hours or on a different night as compensation.
+In the past, Westinghouse Broadcasting was known for pre-empting network programming on its stations for its own in-house programming; when reaching a major affiliation deal with CBS in 1994 as part of a larger re-alignment of broadcast television triggered by Fox's acquisition of New World Communications.
+The company agreed to cease this practice and carry all CBS network programming in-pattern with no preemptions.
+Westinghouse later acquired CBS outright.

-In certain highly publicised cases, affiliates have opted out of network programmes (either individual episodes, or entire series) based on objections to their content by station management, such as due to the owner's religious values (KSL-TV—a Utah-based station owned by a for-profit arm of the LDS Church—has a long history of having declined shows it deemed to be objectionable), political reasons, and sensitivity issues (in June 2017, NBC-owned WVIT in Connecticut opted out of an episode of Sunday Night with Megyn Kelly that controversially featured an interview with conspiracy theorist Alex Jones, who had denied the Sandy Hook Elementary School shootings).
-Boston's then-NBC station WHDH threatened to decline the network's then-upcoming prime time talk show The Jay Leno Show over concerns that it would be detrimental to the viewership of its late-night local news.
-However, the station relented after NBC threatened to pull its affiliation from WHDH if it went through with its threat.
-As was feared by the station, the underperformance of The Jay Leno Show resulted in a 25–30% decline in the viewership of late local newscasts across some NBC stations.
+In certain highly publicised cases, affiliates have opted out of network programmes—either individual episodes or entire series—based on objections to their content by station management and/or ownership for ethics, sensitivity, political, or other reasons: